moosemeat817/ChooseStartingGear/README.md

 # Choose Starting Gear
 This mod allows you to choose your starting gear when starting a new game.

-It is intended for use when starting a new SURVIVAL MODE game.

 The idea is to let you choose whatever you want to enable a more varied experience.

 Perhaps you want to be...